 The key question posed for this pilot study is therefore, 'How do academics' caring responsibilities affect their attendance of and participation in conferences?'
 Within this overarching question, there are the following sub-questions:

 - What are the specific factors of caring responsibilities that impact upon academics' conference attendance/participation?

 - What are the strategies that academics employ to manage caring responsibilities while attending conferences?
 (Including support from the academic's institution or from the conference itself, as well as other sources of support).

 - Do these factors and strategies differ in relation to international travel for the purpose of attending conferences?

-The study involves approx. 20 participants from any discipline, anywhere in the world.
-Participants are recruited on the basis of (i) attending a conference (of at least one day) during the research period (April-June 2017), and (ii) having at least one caring responsibility.
+The study involved approx. 20 participants from any discipline, anywhere in the world.
+Participants were recruited on the basis of (i) attending a conference (of at least one day) during the research period (April-June 2017), and (ii) having at least one caring responsibility.

-Before attending the conference, participants will be sent a time questionnaire to fill in during/just after the conference, on which to record their interactions with those they care for during the conference.
-After the conference, I will interview participants (by Skype or face to face) about this conference, and conferences in general.
+Before attending the conference, participants were sent a time questionnaire to fill in during/just after the conference, on which to record their interactions with those they care for during the conference.
+After the conference, I interviewed participants (by Skype or face to face) about this conference, and conferences in general.